People working on car engine during repair or maintenance, with multiple hands and tools visible.

 REFLECTION BEFORE COMPETITION: What Failure Taught Us Before CMP

 Upon reflection, New Orleans did not just give Black Flag Racing a blown engine.
 It gave us clarity.
-As the #86 car prepares to compete again, this Tech Talk reflects on the hard lessons from failure, the limits of partial solutions, and why better oil control, smarter systems thinking, and painful experience matter more than simply dropping in another engin
+As the #86 car prepares to compete again, this Tech Talk reflects on the hard lessons from failure, the limits of partial solutions, and why better oil control, smarter systems thinking, and painful experience matter more than simply dropping in another engine.

 Cooling Is a Team Sport: Why one solution Can’t Do All the Heavy Lifting